 The letter has to contain the reason or reasons for the possible defaults.
 We have already explained the main reasons that may warrant debt forgiveness above.
 You only have to be honest with yourself here by not feigning reasons.
-Doing that may land you in trouble ahead.
+Doing that may land you in trouble in the future.

-It is not always a given that you shall receive 100% financial debt relief.
+It is not always a given that you will receive 100% financial debt relief.
 Thus, you, too, should be ready and willing to make some payments, albeit in part.
-State this detail also in the letter.
+State this detail in the letter as well.
 Let your lender know just how much of the debt you may be willing to repay.

-We have already stated and explained above that you shall have to back your claims or allegations with hard facts.
-This entails furnishing foolproof evidence of the existence of the issues that may prevent you from repaying your debt in full or in time.
+We have already stated and explained above that you will have to back your claims or allegations with hard facts.
+This entails furnishing foolproof evidence of the existence of issues that may prevent you from repaying your debt in full or on time.
 They include medical records and bank statements, among others.